MooersLab/pymolpysnips/README.md

 </p>

 The snippets for all languages are stored in a single file that is called `snippets.cson`.
-This file is stored in hidden folder on your home directory called `~.atom/snippets.cson`.
+This file is stored in a hidden folder on your home directory called `~/.atom/snippets.cson`.

 You can concatenate [this](https://github.com/MooersLab/pymolsnips/tree/master/atompymolsnips) file of PyMOL snippets for *Atom* to your existing `snippets.cson` file.